Writing Tests for Devices#

 Some of our tests produce timestamps, instead of checking their values we use unittest.mock.ANY to say that the timestamp just has to be present to pass.

-Checking that signals were changed#
+Checking that commands and signals were called#

 async def test_motor_stopped(mock_motor: demo.DemoMotor):